RaoofJM/nodejs-typescript-realworld-backend/README.md

 Follow the steps below to set up and run the project:

+1. Install the project dependencies by running the following command: `npm install`
-1. Make a copy of the `.env.example` file and rename it to `.env`.
+2. Make a copy of the `.env.example` file and rename it to `.env`.
-2. Modify the environment variables in the `.env` file according to your specific requirements.
+3. Modify the environment variables in the `.env` file according to your specific requirements.
-3. Once the configurations are complete, the project is ready to run.
+4. Once the configurations are complete, the project is ready to run.
 To execute the project using Docker, run the command `docker-compose up --build`.
 For local development, use either `npm start` or `npm run watch`. 🏃‍♂️

 ## 💻 Tech Stack